Innwa Bank

 Innwa Bank Limited (အင်းဝဘဏ်လီမိတက်) is a private commercial bank in Burma (Myanmar).
-Innwa Bank was founded by the Myanmar Economic Corporation (MEC) in 1997, a major conglomerate owned by serving and retired military officers of the Tatmadaw, affiliated with the Myanmar Ministry of Defence.
+Innwa Bank was founded by the Myanmar Economic Corporation (MEC) in 1997, a major conglomerate owned by serving and retired military officers of the Tatmadaw (the name of the country's combined military force), affiliated with the Myanmar Ministry of Defence.
 The bank serves as a financial vehicle for MEC's subsidiaries and affiliates.
 Innwa Bank is wholly owned by MEC, which is in turn, owned by the government.
 Military authorities control the bank's management.